craig8/volttron-installer/README.md

 ## issues

-[] when you populate either the hosts or agent setup in the respective global pages in Overview, once you decide to take a look at a platform's view and go back to the host or agents page in Overview, their tiles disapear.
+[] when you populate either the hosts or agent setup in the respective global pages in Overview, once you decide to take a look at a platform's view and go back to the host or agents page in Overview, their tiles disappear.

 <!-- # volttron-installer
 ### Installing Prerequisites